learn-co-curriculum/ttt-10-current-player/README.md

 end
 ```

 The line, `counter += 1` is exactly the same as saying `counter = counter + 1`.
 The plus-equals operator sets a variable equal to it's previous value plus whatever number is on the right hand side of the operator.
+Some languages even have a `++` operator that abbreviates the `1` as well)

 ### `#current_player`